-If you live near an industrial wind turbine array your property may lose 20% to 30% of its value or, in the worst case, be rendered unsaleable, i.e. worthless.
+If you live near an industrial wind turbine array your property may lose up to 20% to 30% of its value or, in the worst case, be rendered unsaleable, i.e. worthless.
 Don’t bother complaining: damage to property values is not a valid planning objection.

 You will not be compensated for your loss, unlike Danish victims of turbine blight who receive token compensation through the state energy agency (see below).

 The wind industry’s increasingly desperate attempts to claim that wind turbine arrays do not affect house prices have received yet another blow.

 A study by the London School of Economics (LSE) which covered more than a million homes in close proximity to large wind farms over a 12-year period, finds that property values fell by up to 11 per cent.

 The report’s author, Professor Steve Gibbons, Director of LSE’s Spatial Economics Research Centre, is reported as saying that, “Property prices are going up in places where they’re not visible and down in the places where they are.”

 A feature article on Economic and Social Research Council’s website noted that:

 If we take these [research] figures seriously as estimates of the mean willingness to pay to avoid wind farms in communities exposed to their development, the implied costs are substantial.
 Rough calculations based on the estimates suggest that the implied social costs on the local community (within four kilometres) amounts to about £5.6 million per operational wind farm, or about £210 per household per year.
 There may be some understandable economic justification for the ‘nimbyism’ of wind farm opposition.